saurabh1294/betting-host-fs/README.md

 cd betting-host and then run npm install

 ## To launch this application
-Open a terminal and run command yarn start:mock to start server on port 4200.
+Open a terminal and run command yarn start:mock or ng serve to start server on port 4200.

 Open another terminal and run node mocks/mock.server.js.
 This will start server at port 3456 to serve static data in the form of web service